Skip to content

 A transparent wrapper that combines direct value access with observable capabilities.

 ObservableValue acts as a bridge between regular Python value access and reactive programming.
-It behaves like the underlying value in most contexts (equality, string conversion, iteration, etc.) while also providing access to observable methods like subscription and operator overloading.
+This wrapper behaves like the underlying value in most contexts—equality, string conversion, iteration, indexing—while also providing access to observable methods like subscription and operator overloading.
+The value appears ordinary, but the wrapper maintains reactive behavior behind the scenes.

 Example